Learning Katakana - Interesting Tips and Tricks

 Hiragana (the 1st) and Katakana (the 2nd) are simply variations of each other, while Kanji is made up of characters taken from China that are combinations of Hiragana.

-While each of the characters in Hiragana and Katakana do not make out words (They are a lot like the letters in our alphabet), Kanji characters each have their own meaning to them
+While each of the characters in Hiragana and Katakana does not make out words (They are a lot like the letters in our alphabet), Kanji characters each have their own meaning to them

 So what is Katakana anyway?